Question: What are the ways by which a pharmacy can dispense naloxone?

-Answer: The legislature passed two laws that increase access to opioid antagonist (i.e., naloxone) to help combat the opioid overdose epidemic.
+Answer: The legislature passed two laws that increase access to opioid antagonists (i.e., naloxone) to help combat the opioid overdose epidemic.
 The laws allow multiple routes for easier access:

-Pharmacies can dispense opioid antagonists (i.e., naloxone) based on a prescription issued in the name of a law enforcement agency, fire department, or emergency medical service (EMS) program.
+Pharmacies can dispense opioid antagonists (i.e., naloxone) based on a prescription issued in the name of a law enforcement agency, fire department, emergency medical service (EMS) program, or school district.

-Pharmacies can dispense naloxone to individuals from a standing order, signed by Dr. Caitlyn Pedati, Medical Director for the Iowa Department of Public Health.
+Pharmacies can dispense naloxone to individuals from a standing order, signed by Dr. David Stilley.

 Question: Are naloxone refills authorized by the statewide standing order or the Board's statewide protocol?

 Answer: No. Under the statewide standing order and statewide protocol to dispense naloxone, each dispensing of naloxone must follow the completion of an eligibility assessment and training and education.

 Question: How much naloxone can be dispensed under the statewide standing order?